clarissavallotto/Econometric-analysis-of-financial-and-macroeconomic-data/README.md

 ## Workflow

-### 1. Data Loading & Upload (Google Colab)
+### 1. Data Loading & Upload

-* Checks whether `data.xlsx` exists
+* Checks whether `data.xlsx` exists.
-* If not, prompts the user to upload it
+* If not, prompts the user to upload it.
-* Loads multiple sheets into pandas DataFrames
+* Loads multiple sheets into pandas DataFrames.

 ### 2. Data Merging & Cleaning

-* Merges loan and financial statement data using `c_id`
+* Merges loan and financial statement data using `c_id`.
-* Checks uniqueness of financial statement keys
+* Checks uniqueness of financial statement keys.
-* Left join ensures all loan observations are retained
+* Left join ensures all loan observations are retained.

 ```python
 merged_df = pd.merge(df_loan, df_financial, on = 'c_id', how = 'left')